RNRetailer/audio-book-reader/README.md

 1. activate the venv
 2. cd to the cloned repo
 3. run `python3 play_audio_book.py PATH_TO_BOOK_FILE`
-4. you can safely stop playback by pressing Control + C.
+4. you can safely skip a line with Control + z or exit with Control + c.
 5. playback will resume from the last played line if you open the same book again.